allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

 **Asynchronous**

-Stats intro (Jeff Leek to send recording)
+-Introdcution to statstics by [Dr. Jeff Leek](http://jtleek.com/index.html)

-Intro to ML/AI (Sara Ranjbar or Marrtin)
+-Introduction to ML/AI (Sara Ranjbar or Marrtin)

-Legal and ethics around ML/AI (Emma Jardas)
+-Legal and ethics around ML/AI by Emma Jardas